Skip to main content

 }

-This shows how Ditsmod declares the type for the inject parameter decorator.
-In this case, the complexity of the types lies in the fact that the transformer function has two signatures, and TypeScript currently cannot infer more than one signature.
+This example shows how Ditsmod declares types for the inject parameter decorator.
+The type complexity arises because the transformer function has multiple signatures, and TypeScript currently cannot infer more than one signature.